OUR MISSION AND VISION

 Justin Scott

 I know what it feels like to move through systems that were never designed with you in mind.
-As a proud Chicano, a multilingual learner, and a first-generation college graduate raised by my Mexican immigrant grandparents, I navigated poverty and public schools often unseen—unsure how to access a future I couldn’t yet imagine.
-I didn’t succeed because I was exceptional; I succeeded because of the values my grandparents instilled in me and because a few caring adults made opportunity visible and walked alongside me.
+As a proud Chicano and first-generation college graduate, I navigated poverty and public schools often unseen—unsure how to access a future I couldn’t yet imagine.
+I didn’t succeed because I was exceptional; I succeeded because of the values my family instilled in me and because a few caring adults made opportunity visible and walked alongside me.

-My grandfather’s story shaped everything I believe about talent, access, and possibility.
+My grandfather’s story shaped what I believe about talent, access, and possibility.
 After serving in the Korean War, his intellect and curiosity were noticed.
-Lockheed Martin sponsored his night classes while he worked days, and he eventually became a senior aviation engineer within Skunk Works, contributing to projects like the SR-72 Blackbird.
+Lockheed Martin sponsored his night classes while he worked days, and he eventually became a senior aviation engineer, contributing to projects like the SR-72 Blackbird.
 That’s what happens when talent meets a door that opens.
 Schools shouldn’t be in the business of producing exceptions—and that conviction has guided every step of my career.

 -